What does a successful Ecommerce website really need?

 • Layout and design

-• Create a trademark (if you don't already have a trademark)
+• Generate a trademark (if you don't already have a trademark)

-• CMS (content management system) for your products, listings, and pricing
+• CMS (content management system) for your products, listings, pricing and taxes etc.

 • Shopping cart connected to payment gateway